 That’s it.
 Except that you should do a number of these exercises until you are accurate far more often than not.
 Odds are, if you’ve studied drawing at all, you’re probably pretty accurate already.
 To make the practice more difficult, try to find the center of larger boxes.
 You might also rotate the boxes by 45 degrees.
 You could even search for thirds, both horizontally and vertically.
 I recommend doing some of these kinds of exercises on a regular basis to help keep your eye in tune.

 I will further discuss more of this concept in a future article.
-Additionally, I have a new book coming out called, An Accurate Eye: Learn to Draw Better by Learning to See Better.
+Additionally, I have a called, An Accurate Eye: Learn to Draw Better by Learning to See Better.
 In the book I present over two dozen exercises that will help you to train your eye for accuracy, above and beyond your regular studies at an atelier, academy or at home.
-More information about the book is coming soon.

 By the way, it is not only students who can benefit from deliberately practicing Parts.
-Trained artists can as well, just like the pianist practicing scales.
+Trained artists can as well, just like a pianist practicing scales.